 Colin Firth as Mr. Darcy was good, but (I know...and how dare I say this, right to his Firthness?
 Well, just stating my own opinion, of course) he was not the best (nor the only actor who could play Darcy better...he, himself said that other actors can play Darcy just as good if not even better than him...and I believe in one of his interviews pre-2005 P&P movie release, if I remember right... he was happy to pass the Darcy role to another very talented and versatile actor, my favorite Mr. Darcy, the one and only Matthew Macfadyen...and I couldn't agree with him more!) as most (not all) die-hard CF fans think he was...at least not in my viewing or opinion.
 As much as I like Colin Firth (and had seen and really enjoyed watching him immensely in these films: What A Girl Wants, Bridget Jones 1 & 2 movies...looking forward to the 3rd one coming soon...and The King Speech, to name a few of the many films I've seen him in.
 I mostly see him as Colin Firth playing Colin Firth in a lot of his films (and believe me I'm not the only one who sees him this way, there are other people I heard that said the same, but that doesn't mean, he wasn't a very good actor...because I know he is.
 I guess a lot of his old films were mostly romantic-comedy, so that was why he was often typecast and was not taken seriously until he starred in A Single Man and TKS movies).
 Only then, when I saw him in The King Speech, that I saw a really great acting from him, as he was much more convincing and truly captured the character and transformed completely into the character he was playing that I was convinced and was very impressed with his acting...see my Film Review: The King's Speech...his Oscar win in that film was very well-deserved and that truly, I thought he was far more convincing as King George than he was as Mr. Darcy...whether you agree with me on this or not...that's up to you...again, just stating my opinion, of course, and nothing against Mr. Firth or his Darcy portrayal...he's just not the Darcy I picture when I re-read the novel...that's all).

 Unfortunately, most of those who loved his Darcy or think he was the best Darcy only sees him as the sex symbol Darcy, not what the character of Darcy was supposed to be.
 I don't think he portrayed Darcy like Austen described the character in the novel to be (at least not in my viewing...).
 Sure he acted very well on the proud and arrogant Darcy part, but was too likable to be disliked in the beginning (which he was supposed to be, but in this version he was already likable and swoon-worthy to a lot of Janeites...).
-I know he made the Darcy character famous (the lake scene, which most ladies were swooning about....though interesting that I was not one of them as I was too young when I first saw it...and even now that I'm older, still isn't impressed to this day...but that's just me...feel free to agree or disagree with me, lol), but I think with all the hoopla of his sex symbol Mr. Darcy portrayal, he over-shadowed the lovely Jennifer Ehle's Elizabeth Bennet, who was supposed to be the main lead and should be the central character much like in the book.
+I know he made the Darcy character famous (the lake scene, which most ladies were swooning about....though interesting that I was not one of them as I was too young when I first saw it...and even now that I'm older, I'm still not impressed to this day...but that's just me...feel free to agree or disagree with me, lol), but I think with all the hoopla of his sex symbol Mr. Darcy portrayal, he over-shadowed the lovely Jennifer Ehle's Elizabeth Bennet, who was supposed to be the main lead and should be the central character much like in the book.
 Darcy, as much as I love his character was not a central, but a secondary lead character after Lizzy Bennet.
 Miss Ehle should've been given top billing as she played the main character and appeared in the film from the opening all the way through the ending (much like Keira Knightley and other actresses who portrayed Elizabeth Bennet in other versions).
 She won A BAFTA TV award for her portrayal of EB (and not CF for Darcy) for a reason.
 Just because Colin Firth was more popular than her (nothing wrong with that), doesn't mean that his Darcy should be the central character (as much as I wouldn't mind seeing a Darcy-centric version of P&P, who wouldn't right?...but that would've been titled "Mr. Darcy's Diary" not Pride and Prejudice as this mini-series was)...Lizzy Bennet was and should not have taken the backseat every time he appears in a scene in this version.

 Anyway, I must say that even though I liked this mini-series and own the DVD since 2006, I've only seen this version a few times...and every viewing takes me a long time to finished it.
 It was just too long and slow for my taste, but that's just my opinion, of course.
 Though I've first seen this on TV several years back when I was younger, probably in my Jr. High School years (as that was when my English Literature class was reading the novel, which had first introduced me to Jane Austen and P&P and was watching the mini-series for class discussion, to which we had a study guide handouts to answer questions after viewing the mini-series that took us two days to watching it).
 I'm not much of a fan of this version (as I am, obviously, with the Keira Knightley version).
 I did liked CF as Mr. Darcy, JE's Elizabeth Bennet, and the actor who played Mr. Bennet...but the other cast/characters aren't as likable or believable, in my opinion, to watch.
 I thought most of the actors were too old than the supposedly young characters they portrayed...I don't don't know, some of you may disagree with me about the actors especially those of you who loved this version and preferred it more than the others.
 Guess we all have a different opinions...so to each and his or her own.
 I just find that every time I planned to re-watched this mini-series, I tried to watched it all in one day, but for some reason (I don't know) I can't seem to view it all in the same day.
 It always takes me a couple days to finished it.
 I mean, I liked that it has more details and in some parts it's more like in the book, but I tend to get bored or fall asleep whenever I watch this P&P version especially the first half (just too slow for me and not my kind of P&P to watch, really....
 I prefer watching the 2nd half because of the Pemberley scenes with Lizzy and Darcy.
 And of course, almost towards the end where Elizabeth and Darcy finally get together and has more alone time, together scenes.

 After re-watching this recently to write my review for this version, I can't help but always find Mrs. Bennet so annoying...I can't stand watching her.
 I prefer watching Brenda Blethyn's Mrs. Bennet in the 2005 version 'cause while her Mrs. Bennet was annoying, she was funny, fun, and tolerable to watch, lol.
 I did like Mr. Bennet here, especially with his dry and sarcastic humor, and he was easy to watch.
 I especially loved his father-daughter scene with JE's Lizzy towards the end.
-I wasn't really into the actors who played Jane Bennet (nothing against the actress, she just didn't look the part, she was supposed to be much prettier than Lizzy, instead JE's Lizzy was much better looking than Jane), Lydia Bennet (she's way more annoying than the other versions, lol), Mr. Collins (he was just too creepy and over-the-top in this version), Mr. Wickham (he was forgettable here and was overshadowed by the handsome Mr. Darcy), Caroline Bingley (Kelly Reilly's Caroline Bingley in the 2005 version was a lot better, in my opinion), Lady Catherine (I prefer dame Judi Dench who, who in my opinion, nailed Lady Catherine in her portrayal of the character from the 2005 version).
-Other than them, I thought this mini-series version was still very good...but I won't say it was the best version I've seen 'cause for me, It has to be a movie or mini-series that will not make me fall asleep, capture my interest and attention, make me laugh, romantic, and a movie/mini-series that I will enjoy and never get tired re-watching over and over again (which the 2005 version did for me, so that's why I love KK's P&P so much more) and for years to come.
+I wasn't really into the actors who played Jane Bennet (nothing against the actress, she just didn't look the part, she was supposed to be much prettier than Lizzy, instead JE's Lizzy was much better looking than Jane), Lydia Bennet (she's way more annoying than the other versions, lol), Mr. Collins (he was just too creepy and over-the-top in this version), Mr. Wickham (he was forgettable here and was overshadowed by the handsome Mr. Darcy), Caroline Bingley (Kelly Reilly's Caroline Bingley in the 2005 version was a lot better, in my opinion), Lady Catherine (I prefer Dame Judi Dench who, who in my opinion, nailed Lady Catherine in her portrayal of the character from the 2005 version).
+Other than them, I thought this mini-series version was still very good...but I won't say it was the best version I've seen because for me, It has to be a movie or mini-series that will not make me fall asleep, capture my interest and attention, make me laugh, so romantic, and a movie/mini-series that I will enjoy and never get tired of re-watching over and over again (which the 2005 version did for me, so that's why I love KK's P&P so much more) and for years to come.
 This version was still very good on its own interpretation though.
 It has some good memorable moments/scenes especially all the Darcy & Lizzy scenes.
 The music was alright and not quite memorable...just typical for any period drama.
 The locations were interesting, but the production and costumes looks dated to me.

 Here are the pros and cons I noticed from watching the BBC/A&E's Pride and Prejudice (1995) recently...

-- One of the advantages of this mini-series is that, it has a lot of time to show and tell the story (6 hours time), that both the 1940s and 2005 versions (with a lil' over 2 hours) didn't have much time for.
+- One of the advantages of this mini-series is that, it has a lot of time to show and tell the story (6 hours time), that both the 1940s and 2005 versions (with a little over 2 hours) didn't have much time for.
 But then again, comparing TV and film versions is like comparing apples to oranges.

 - Loved the scene at the beginning when Lizzy was entering the house and saw a glimpse of her father, Mr. Bennet rolling his eyes out upon seeing the annoyance of Lydia and Kitty and he saw Lizzy and they both smiled